jerryOkafor/Frugal/Readme.md

 You can now run the project in an Android Emulator or a real Android Device.

-Note : A sample debug apk is avaible in the [Here](apk/app-debug.apk)
+Note : A sample debug apk is available in the [Here](apk/app-debug.apk)

 ## Running the tests